 How can you get to know your audience better?
 The best way is to talk to them.
 Interviewing good and bad customers, asking for product reviews, and focus groups are great ways to find out what your customers like and dislike about your product.
 However, don’t shy away from market and competitor research.
 Understanding what else is on the market is a great way to learn what people are interested in.

 2. Ask an important question.
 Why am I writing this content?
-Every piece of content, whether it’s a blog post, sales tool, or whitepaper, should provide value to the reader.
+Whether it’s a blog post, sales tool, or whitepaper, every piece of content should provide value to the reader.
 If your answer to this question is to build your SEO efforts, go back to the drawing board.
 Focusing your attention solely on grabbing relevant keywords won’t help you engage readers.
 If the article is mindlessly dull to you, it probably will be for your audience too.

 3. Step out of your shoes.
 As an expert in your field, you take a lot of what you know for granted.
 That’s because every field has industry-specific jargon and details you learn on the job.
-I recently had a conversation with a friend who works construction about work.
+I recently had a conversation with a friend who works in construction.
 It was like we were speaking a different language.
-Both of us using what we consider everyday terms, while the other stared like a deer in the headlights.
+Both of us were using what we consider everyday terms, while the other stared like a deer in the headlights.

 Make sure people understand what you write.
 Take out jargon or define it, simplify foreign concepts, and use practical comparisons.
 This clarity will help people quickly grasp the value of what you write.
 If you have a hard time stepping out of your shoes, ask someone else to read it.